NickFlexer/tile-cutter/README.md

 # tile-cutter

-A small module for [LÖVE](https://love2d.org/) that makes it easy to draw square tiles
+A small module for [LÖVE](https://love2d.org/) that makes it easy to draw square tiles.
+Works with tilesets with square tiles without borders between tiles

 ## Simple example